HadoukenIO/fdc3-service/CONTRIBUTING.md

 ## Roadmap

-The project README includes the current [roadmap](https://github.com/HadoukenIO/notifications-service#roadmap)
+The project README includes the current [roadmap](https://github.com/HadoukenIO/fdc3-service#roadmap)

 ## Issues

-The project README inlcudes a list of [known issues](https://github.com/HadoukenIO/notifications-service#known-issues).
-Other issues can found in the [issues tab](https://github.com/HadoukenIO/notifications-service/issues).
+The project README inlcudes a list of [known issues](https://github.com/HadoukenIO/fdc3-service#known-issues).
+Other issues can found in the [issues tab](https://github.com/HadoukenIO/fdc3-service/issues).

 # How to suggest a feature or enhancement

 Before suggesting an improvement, please see the README for current roadmap items and known issues.

-The goal of this project is to provide robust notification management as an out of the box solution for applications running on OpenFin.
+The goal of this project is to provide robust fdc3 management as an out of the box solution for applications running on OpenFin.
 Feature requests are welcome and should include rational.